THE INTER CLUB HARBOUR SERIES 2019

 IDENTIFICATION AND SIGNING ON

 7. All boats must carry a properly displayed sail number.
 Competitors shall sign on at their own Clubs.
-Completed signing on sheets are to be given to the OOD on the Committee Boat as soon as possible on the day.
+Completed signing on sheets are to be given to the race officer on the Committee Boat as soon as possible on the day.

 8. Competitors shall wear personal buoyancy when racing, which shall take the form of at least a waistcoat type buoyancy aid.